MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W5-models-and-least-squares/notebooks/gaze.md

 sns.scatterplot(x='x', y='y', data=positions_test[0]);
 ```

 **B): <i class="fas fa-code"></i>** Test the visualisation for different datasets (by changing the array index when accessing images, positions, or pupils).
 Do the same but for the detected pupil positions.
-We provide the `DataFrame` object for each so you should be able to simply modify the example above
+We provide the `DataFrame` object for each so you should be able to simply modify the example above.

 ```{code-cell} ipython3
 pupils[0].head()